 Rolls of Honour photos: Jane Dickson, Michael Carver

 There is a small discrepancy between the address given on Ernest’s Absent Voters’ list entries and his Electoral Register entries.
 However, that may be the result of handwriting being difficult to read on the original submissions for Absent Voters’ lists.
 They record his home address as Cottage, Ashridge Workyard.
-However, Electoral Registers for Ernest and Florence show their address as Cottage, Ashridge Woodyard, where they lived until Autumn 1922.
+However, Electoral Registers and the 1921 Census for Ernest and Florence show their address as Cottage, Ashridge Woodyard, where they lived until Autumn 1922.

 In 1923 Ernest and his family moved to 22 Shrublands Road, Berkhamsted.
 While living in Berkhamsted he was, according to information in his obituary, organist at Potten End Baptist Chapel.
 However, in 1930 they returned to 5 Hudnall, previously Ernest’s uncle’s house.
 They therefore moved back next door to his mother, who still lived at 6 Hudnall.

 Ernest’s entry in the 1939 Register of 29th September 1939 reads: “Joiner, Timber, Wheelwright etc Factory”, which would have been East & Son Ltd. in Berkhamsted.
 Florence had “Unpaid Domestic Duties” while Nora was a Bookkeeper and Cashier.